hslabbert/formac/README.md

 - `Bare`: No separators, upper case.
 - `PgSQL`: Two sets of 3 hex bytes, separated by a colon.

+Also, will output the manufacturer ("OUI") for the MAC if found.
+Manufacturer lookups are from [IEEE registries](https://standards.ieee.org/products-services/regauth/index.html).

 ## Usage

 Basic usage: